YatendraMaurya/Dynamic_Pricing/README.md

 TODOs
-check should be included in BookingSuscriberConfig to get only todays booking from mongoBooking collection Save NotifiactionId Response also in Notifaction mongo.
+check should be included in BookingSuscriberConfig to get only todays booking from mongoBooking collection Save NotifiactionId Response and time also in Notifaction mongo.
 Change mongo collection name to proper name.